ALU-Schumacher/AUDITOR/media/website/content/migration.md

 # From 0.7.1 to unreleased

+## Apel plugin

+Due to the switch to the ARGO AMS library, the config file has to be adjusted.
+The `authentication` section needs to be replaced with the new `messaging` section.
+Please have a look at the example config in the [documentation](https://alu-schumacher.github.io/AUDITOR/latest/#apel-plugin).

 # From 0.7.0 to 0.7.1

 Please backup your db before proceeding with any changes that are listed below.